Amrit-Padda/ivado/readme.md

 You will be evaluated not only on how your code works but also on the rationale for the choices you make.

+#### Assumptions made
+1. This is an MVP so the scraping module is not robust enough for a full prod deployment, there is very little validation of scraped data.
+It works currently but it will likely break when changes are made to the wikipedia page
+2. The datasets used here are small, small enough to cache them locally and load them when needed, if this was deployed into a prod env, the datasets will likely have to be saved or cached elsewhere
+3. The result of the model is outputted to the console, based on the needs of the customer this data would be outputted somewhere more useful.
+This would also be done in a python module, not a notebook, so it is omitted for now

 #### How to run:
 1. docker build -t ivado .
 2. docker run -p 8888:8888 ivado